$1.38 Billion in Sales Expected for Herbalife Nutrition Ltd. (NYSE:HLF) This Quarter

-Equities research analysts expect Herbalife Nutrition Ltd. (NYSE:HLF – Get Rating) to post $1.38 billion in sales for the current quarter, Zacks reports.
-Two analysts have issued estimates for Herbalife Nutrition’s earnings, with the lowest sales estimate coming in at $1.35 billion and the highest estimate coming in at $1.40 billion.
-Herbalife Nutrition reported sales of $1.50 billion in the same quarter last year, which would suggest a negative year-over-year growth rate of 8%.
-The business is expected to announce its next earnings report after the market closes on Monday, January 1st.
+Analysts predict that Herbalife Nutrition Ltd. (NYSE:HLF – Get Rating) will announce sales of $1.38 billion for the current quarter, Zacks reports.
+Two analysts have issued estimates for Herbalife Nutrition’s earnings.
+The lowest sales estimate is $1.35 billion and the highest is $1.40 billion.
+Herbalife Nutrition posted sales of $1.50 billion during the same quarter last year, which would indicate a negative year-over-year growth rate of 8%.
+The company is scheduled to announce its next earnings report after the market closes on Monday, January 1st.

-On average, analysts expect that Herbalife Nutrition will report full-year sales of $5.80 billion for the current fiscal year, with estimates ranging from $5.69 billion to $5.90 billion.
-For the next year, analysts anticipate that the business will post sales of $6.08 billion, with estimates ranging from $6.03 billion to $6.14 billion.
-Zacks’ sales averages are an average based on a survey of sell-side analysts that that provide coverage for Herbalife Nutrition.
+According to Zacks, analysts expect that Herbalife Nutrition will report full-year sales of $5.80 billion for the current fiscal year, with estimates ranging from $5.69 billion to $5.90 billion.
+For the next financial year, analysts forecast that the business will report sales of $6.08 billion, with estimates ranging from $6.03 billion to $6.14 billion.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of sell-side research analysts that that provide coverage for Herbalife Nutrition.

-Herbalife Nutrition (NYSE:HLF – Get Rating) last posted its earnings results on Wednesday, February 23rd.
-The company reported $0.57 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.59 by ($0.02).
-The firm had revenue of $1.32 billion during the quarter, compared to analysts’ expectations of $1.36 billion.
-Herbalife Nutrition had a negative return on equity of 38.29% and a net margin of 7.71%.
-The business’s revenue for the quarter was down 6.6% compared to the same quarter last year.
-During the same quarter in the prior year, the company earned $0.71 earnings per share.
+Herbalife Nutrition (NYSE:HLF – Get Rating) last announced its quarterly earnings results on Wednesday, February 23rd.
+The company reported $0.57 EPS for the quarter, missing the Zacks’ consensus estimate of $0.59 by ($0.02).
+The business had revenue of $1.32 billion during the quarter, compared to the consensus estimate of $1.36 billion.
+Herbalife Nutrition had a net margin of 7.71% and a negative return on equity of 38.29%.
+The firm’s revenue was down 6.6% on a year-over-year basis.
+During the same period in the previous year, the business posted $0.71 EPS.

-Institutional investors have recently made changes to their positions in the business.
-Windacre Partnership LLC bought a new stake in shares of Herbalife Nutrition during the 4th quarter valued at about $109,087,000.
-Egerton Capital UK LLP purchased a new position in Herbalife Nutrition in the third quarter worth about $94,257,000.
-Norges Bank purchased a new position in Herbalife Nutrition in the fourth quarter worth about $34,641,000.
-Deccan Value Investors L.P. raised its holdings in Herbalife Nutrition by 26.3% in the third quarter.
-Deccan Value Investors L.P. now owns 3,745,293 shares of the company’s stock worth $158,726,000 after buying an additional 780,218 shares during the last quarter.
-Finally, 683 Capital Management LLC raised its holdings in Herbalife Nutrition by 28.9% in the fourth quarter.
-683 Capital Management LLC now owns 2,531,097 shares of the company’s stock worth $103,597,000 after buying an additional 567,000 shares during the last quarter.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Windacre Partnership LLC acquired a new stake in shares of Herbalife Nutrition during the fourth quarter worth about $109,087,000.
+Egerton Capital UK LLP purchased a new position in Herbalife Nutrition in the third quarter valued at about $94,257,000.
+Norges Bank purchased a new position in Herbalife Nutrition in the fourth quarter valued at about $34,641,000.
+Deccan Value Investors L.P. increased its holdings in Herbalife Nutrition by 26.3% in the third quarter.
+Deccan Value Investors L.P. now owns 3,745,293 shares of the company’s stock valued at $158,726,000 after buying an additional 780,218 shares in the last quarter.
+Finally, 683 Capital Management LLC increased its holdings in Herbalife Nutrition by 28.9% in the fourth quarter.
+683 Capital Management LLC now owns 2,531,097 shares of the company’s stock valued at $103,597,000 after buying an additional 567,000 shares in the last quarter.

 - Get a free copy of the StockNews.com research report on Herbalife Nutrition (HLF)